 An intrauterine device (IUD) is perfect if you want a low maintenance contraceptive.
 It's a fit-and-forget contraceptive, which means you do not have to remember to use it regularly like condoms or the pill.

 There are two types of IUDs: the copper IUDs (also known as copper coils) and hormone IUDs (also known as intrauterine system or IUS).

-The IUD provides 99% protection against pregnancy when fitted correctly.
-The hormone based coils also used for some gynaecological problems like heavy periods.
+All types of IUD provide 99% protection against pregnancy when fitted correctly.
+The hormone based coils also used to treat certain gynaecological problems like heavy periods.